Endurance is designed.

 A Practical Architecture for the Digital Economy

-The DeFi Revolution, Blockchain Simplified, The Intelligent Contract, and Howie: The NFT Standard form a four-volume series designed to demystify the architecture of modern digital finance without hype or speculation.
+The DeFi Revolution, Blockchain Simplified, The Intelligent Contract, and Howie: The NFT Standard together form a four-volume foundational series designed to clarify—not promote—the mechanics of modern digital finance.

 What Everyone Asks—but No One Knows—About the Howey Test